oussema286/fordead_package/docs/user_guides/english/06_export_results.md

 #### OUTPUTS
 The outputs of this fifth step, in the folder data_directory/Results, are :
 - if **multiple_files** is False:
-    - the shapefile periodic_results_decline, whose polygons contain the time period when the first anomaly was detected for the declining areas.
+    - the shapefile periodic_results_dieback, whose polygons contain the time period when the first anomaly was detected for the areas suffering from dieback.
 The areas reached before start_date or after end_date are ignored.
 If **intersection_confidence_class** is True, the polygons also contain the anomaly intensity class as calculated in the [05_compute_confidence](https://fordead.gitlab.io/fordead_package/docs/user_guides/english/05_compute_confidence/) step.
 This class therefore contains the "final" state, calculated at the last available Sentinel-2 date.
 If bare ground is detected, the confidence index is not calculated and this final state becomes "Bare ground".
     - if soil_detection was True in the [first step](https://fordead.gitlab.io/fordead_package/docs/user_guides/english/01_compute_masked_vegetationindex/), the shapefile periodic_results_soil whose polygons contain the period when the first soil anomaly was detected for areas detected as bare soil/cut.
 Bare areas before start_date or after end_date are not shown.
 - if **multiple_files** is True :
     - One shapefile per period whose name is the end date of the period (for example, with start_date = 2018-01-01, end_date = 2018-04-01 and frequency = "M", we will have the following files: 2018-01-30.shp, 2018-02-28.shp and 2018-03-31.shp.
 Each shapefile contains polygons corresponding to the stand state at the end of the period, even if the first anomalies occur before start_date.
 The status can be 'Anomaly', "Bare ground" and 'Bare ground after anomaly' if soil_detection was True in the first step, or simply "Anomaly" otherwise.